 Repairs to your pond or even the construction of a pond or a homesite can cause vast expanses of grass and vegetation to be ripped up and left bare.
 It is vital that these areas are restored as soon as the dirt work is completed.
 Controlling and maintaining the vegetation that is in place around the edges of your pond, both in and out of the water, is a crucial aspect of keeping your pond from filling with sediments or becoming turbid.

 When it comes to re-establishment efforts here in Texas, as with most of the southern US, the vegetation of choice is Bermuda Grass.
-There are a lot of subspecies of Bermuda that have been selectively cross pollinated to withstand drought, colder climates, less sun, etc. so find one that best fits your requirements.
-Bermuda grass is primarily used for this practice because of it’s fast growing nature, ability to be inundated for extended periods, and its ability to handle full sun exposure on those 100-degree days.
+There are a lot of subspecies of Bermuda that have been selectively cross-pollinated to withstand drought, colder climates, less sun, etc. so find one that best fits your requirements.
+Bermuda grass is primarily used for this practice because of its fast-growing nature, ability to be inundated for extended periods, and its ability to handle full sun exposure on those 100-degree days.
 The rhizomes of this species extend out and help tie the soil structure together, keeping it from washing away.
-Bermuda grass is a perennial warm season grass, meaning the same mother plant comes back year after year and that it does better after the temperatures are steadily over 60-degrees.
+Bermuda grass is a perennial warm-season grass, meaning the same mother plant comes back year after year and that it does better after the temperatures are steadily over 60-degrees.
 It can take some time to get this grass established, but once it is established it is a very hearty species.
-Because of its slow starting nature, it is highly recommended to overseed with a cool season annual ryegrass.
+Because of its slow starting nature, it is highly recommended to overseed with cool-season annual ryegrass.
 The reason for choosing an annual species is because it completes its entire lifecycle within one season.
 This relatively short-lived life cycle causes the plant to germinate at cooler soil temperatures and quickly establish a root system that will help to hold the soil together until the Bermuda grass can be established.
-In more northern climates, I would repeat this same process, but with a species of grass that is more suited to your climate, such as a perennial fescue or ryegrass.
+In more northern climates, I would repeat this same process, but with a species of grass that is more suited to your climate, such as perennial fescue or ryegrass.

 Establishing vegetation around your pond to help control the effects of erosion doesn’t stop at the water's edge.
 Having established aquatic plants can help to slow down the incoming water and allow sediments to settle out of suspension before reaching the main body of water.
 This can be accomplished by having growths of Cattails or American Waterwillow planted at the mouths of feeder creeks and streams.
 Going one step further, having a managed section of sedges and rushes along the banks of your pond, especially on windblown banks, can help to reduce the effects of wave actions eating away at the pond edge.
 This same benefit can also be accomplished with submerged vegetation that helps to slow down the movement of the water reducing the size of the waves produced.

 The best way to keep a clear healthy pond is to take care of the vegetation that grows in and around it.
-If you have any other questions on establishing vegetation around your pond feel free to contact me anytime at firstname.lastname@example.org.
+If you have any other questions on establishing vegetation around your pond, or about pond and lake management in Texas, feel free to contact me anytime at email@example.com.